Fedje Municipality: Geography

-The highest point on Fedje is the 42 m high hill called Fedjebjørnen.
+The highest point in the municipality is the 42.16 m tall mountain Fedjebjørnen located on the island of Fedje..
 The largest lake is Storevatnet.

 Islands

-Other than the main island of Fedje, the best known smaller island is called Holmengrå.
-Holmengrå is the site of the 35 m tall Holmengrå Lighthouse.
-In the southern part of Fedje which is called Stormark, there is a lighthouse called Hellisøy Lighthouse, maybe the most famous feature of Fedje.
+Other than the main island of Fedje, the best known smaller island is called Holmengrå, which is the site of the 35 m tall Holmengrå Lighthouse.
+In the southern part of Fedje which is called Stormark, there is a lighthouse called Hellisøy Lighthouse, maybe the most famous feature in the municipality.
 Hellisøy Lighthouse was built in 1855.
 The 32.3 m tall tower is painted red and white.
 The islands of Fedje are all located on the western side of the Fedjefjorden.

-People
+Population

 The population of the island community is decreasing due to the high percentage of people over 60 years (25% as of 1 January 2003), and because many people decide to move from the island, many because of the lack of work.
+The island municipality is also not connected to the national road network, so people must use an airplane or boat to get to other parts of Norway.

 Most of the people live on the lagoon-like northern part of the island in the village of Fedje where there is a grocery store, Fedje Church, and the ferry quay.
-Fedje used to be inhabited by fishermen and whalers.
+Fedje Municipality was historically inhabited by fishermen and whalers.
 These days many are working on commercial ships or in the oil industry.
 By doing so they can still live on the island without having to work there.